cloudxcelerate/avd-scripts/README.md

-# avd-scripts
+# Repository for AVD Deployment Scripts

-Scripts for AVD Deployment to be available from the internet
+These scripts are used for e.g. Packer, Azure Imager Builder and so on for Windows Optimizations